| ||Structural verification of payloads and system hardware for human rated vehicles|

 - Ground Handling & Transportation

-- STS Flight, lift-off, ascent, descent, re-entry, landing & emergency landing (inertial, transients, acoustics, random, constraints)
+- Flight, lift-off, ascent, descent, re-entry, landing & emergency landing (inertial, transients, acoustics, random, constraints)

 - ISS On orbit (ISS boost, vehicles docking)